SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_segmentation.md

 The contour will be saved to a file inside the project folder.

 Similarly, we create a path and a group of contours for the right iliac artery.
+Make sure the path is connected to aorta path (first node is between last two nodes of aorta path)